Eurasian tree sparrow: Distribution and habitat

-The Eurasian tree sparrow's natural breeding range comprises most of temperate Europe and Asia south of about latitude 68°N (north of this the summers are too cold, with July average temperatures below 12 C) and through Southeast Asia to Java and Bali.
+The tree sparrow's natural breeding range comprises most of temperate Europe and Asia south of about latitude 68°N (north of this the summers are too cold, with July average temperatures below 12 C) and through Southeast Asia to Java and Bali.
 It formerly bred in the Faroes, Malta and Gozo.
 In South Asia it is found mainly in the temperate zone.
 It is sedentary over most of its extensive range, but northernmost breeding populations migrate south for the winter, and small numbers leave southern Europe for North Africa and the Middle East.
 The eastern subspecies P. m. dilutus reaches coastal Pakistan in winter and thousands of birds of this race move through eastern China in autumn.

-The Eurasian tree sparrow has been introduced outside its native range but has not always become established, possibly due to competition with the house sparrow.
+The tree sparrow has been introduced outside its native range but has not always become established, possibly due to competition with the house sparrow.
 It was introduced successfully to Sardinia, eastern Indonesia, the Philippines and Micronesia, but introductions to New Zealand and Bermuda did not take root.
 Ship-carried birds colonised Borneo.
 This sparrow has occurred as a natural vagrant to Gibraltar, Tunisia, Algeria, Egypt, Israel, the United Arab Emirates, Morocco and Iceland.

 In North America, a population of about 15,000 birds has become established around St. Louis and neighbouring parts of Illinois and southeastern Iowa.
-These sparrows are descended from 12 birds imported from Germany and released in late April 1870 as part of a project to enhance the native North American avifauna.
-Within its limited US range of about 22000 sqkm, the Eurasian tree sparrow has to compete with the house sparrow in urban centres, and is therefore mainly found in parks, farms and rural woods.
+These sparrows are descended from 20 birds (or 12 pairs, depending on the source) imported from Germany and released in late April 1870, probably by members of an acclimatisation society.

+Within its limited US range of about 22000 sqkm, the tree sparrow has to compete with the house sparrow in urban centres, and is therefore mainly found in parks, farms and rural woods.
+It has been suggested that one factor limiting the spread of tree sparrows in North America is the species' higher neophobia (novelty aversion) compared to house sparrows; one study specifically found that captive tree sparrows showed lower willingness to eat novel foods and habituated more slowly to novel objects than house sparrows.
 The American population is sometimes referred to as the "German sparrow", to distinguish it from both the native American tree sparrow species and the much more widespread "English" house sparrow.
+American birds have developed differences in size, genetics, and song from Old World populations as a result of prolonged isolation.